How Connectivity Powers Rural Care and Telehealth

 These networks are not being created in a vacuum.
 The Federal Communications Commission (FCC) has published guidelines around recommended bandwidths for clinics and hospitals and the good news is that the FCC is also funding broadband connectivity in both rural and urban areas.

 As noted above, these remote solutions are not just a future vision; they are already in place in many communities.
-For example, Spectrum Enterprise has a health system customer that deployed fiber-based Ethernet and Internet access to expand the reach of their stroke network across the entire state.
+For example, Spectrum Enterprise has a health system client that deployed fiber-based Ethernet and Internet access to expand the reach of their stroke network across the entire state.
 Known as eICU, this was one of the first telehealth applications deployed to treat stroke victims.
 The eICU telehealth solution provides two-way audio, two-way video, and access to imaging to connect the onsite responders treating a stroke victim with trained stroke neurologists within the critical ‘Golden Hour’.

 Let’s take telehealth connectivity one step further and into the cloud.
 Decision makers at many hospitals and large medical practices are facing a key choice…do they allocate their limited budgets on improved clinical space or on new IT infrastructure?
 Most often, healthcare providers will choose to spend their IT budgets on clinical space rather than infrastructure and choose instead to outsource their datacenters to the cloud.
 This model includes cloud datacenter solutions for storage of patient data and secure mobility solutions for the viewing of the data.